 A protocol in wayland-protocols consists of a directory containing a set of XML files containing the protocol specification, and a README file containing detailed state and a list of maintainers.

-unstable/ directory, and deprecated protocols are placed in the
+staging/ directory, and deprecated protocols are placed in the

 To propose a new protocol, create a GitLab merge request adding the relevant files and Makefile.am entry to the repository with the explanation and motivation in the commit message.
 Protocols are organized in namespaces describing their scope (“wp”, “xdg” and “ext”).
 There are different requirements for each namespace, see GOVERNANCE section 2 for more information.